Capsule Closet Mythbusting: What No One Tells You

 Seasonal Transition Reality Check

-The Myth: One capsule wardrobe works year-round
+The Myth: One capsule wardrobe works seamlessly year-round

 Why One Capsule Formula Doesn't Work for Everyone